AG7GN/networking/hamwan-arden-home-README.md

 		add distance=1 dst-address=192.168.77.0/24 gateway=192.168.88.2
 		.. .. quit

+1. Unplug your PC from your HamWAN router's ethernet port and leave your PC disconnected for now.
-1. Connect an ethernet cable between the ER-X `eth4` port and the LAN port of your HamWAN router.
+1. Connect an ethernet cable between the ER-X `eth4` port and the ethernet port of your HamWAN router.

 ### Configure ER-X Router - Part 2

 We'll add to the DNS server configuration to enable name resolution of AREDN devices and we'll enable masquerade NAT on the AREDN LAN interface.
 Enabling masquerade NAT will give the AREDN router the illusion that the packets are coming from a device on it's own LAN when in reality they are coming from a device on your home network.
 The NAT feature plus AREDN name resolution will allow any of your home LAN devices to access any AREDN devices by name or IP address.

-Remember those numbers you wrote down in the [Configure AREDN Router - Part 1](#configure-aredn-router---part-1)?
-You're going to use those now.
-I'll use my numbers as an example in this part of the procedure.
-Your numbers will be different - __*DO NOT*__ use my numbers in your configuration!
-It will not work.
+Remember that table you made in the [Configure AREDN Router - Part 1](#configure-aredn-router---part-1) step?
+You're going to use it now.

-- IP Address: `10.27.190.1`
-- Netmask: `255.255.255.240`
-- DHCP End: `14`

-The address I'll assign to my ER-X `eth2` port is the IP address as above, but instead of ending in `.1`, it'll end in the value of __DHCP End__, so my ER-X `eth2` IP address will be `10.27.190.14`.
-The ER-X router uses [CIDR notation](https://docs.netgate.com/pfsense/en/latest/book/network/understanding-cidr-subnet-mask-notation.html) for Netmask.
-Use the translation table below to determine the CIDR notation equivalent of your netmask:

-- 255.255.255.248 = /29
-- 255.255.255.240 = /28
-- 255.255.255.224 = /27

-So, in my case the IP address with CIDR notation netmask I'll assign to my ER-X `eth2` port is `10.27.190.14/28`.

 #### NAT and DNS